angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 ## Post Script Puzzle

-d8dk32 recently forwarded me a tweet by Steven Menendian (designer of the 2012 iteration of Meandeck Doomsday) who posted this screenshot as a turn 1 win in Vintage.
+d8dk32 recently forwarded me a tweet by Stephen Menendian (designer of the 2012 iteration of Meandeck Doomsday) who posted this screenshot as a turn 1 win in Vintage.
 It is in fact also a deterministic turn 1 kill in Legacy Doomsday too!